 / and build the site accordingly.
 This behavior can be overridden by adding

 index.html file.
 Trunk rewrites this tag to contain the value passed to

 --public-url.
 Yew router automatically detects the presence of

 Customizing behavior using environment variables

-It's common to customize the build environment by using environment variables.
-Since the app is run in browser, we can't read the environment variables at runtime.
+It is common to customize the build environment by using environment variables.
+Since the app is run in a browser, we cannot read the environment variables at runtime.

-std::env! macro can be used to obtain a value of an environment variables at compile time.
+std::env! macro can be used to obtain a value of an environment variable at compile time.